joshwcorbett/joshwcorbett.github.io/_articles/the-best-secret-to-designing-for-mobile.md

 Yes, and it's so easy that it's almost stupid.

 Design you're mobile layouts first, and then scale that layout to your tablet and desktop sizes.
+Here's why:

+Once you've figured out a good layout and design for a smaller screen size, it becomes easier to scale that layout out to larger screens.
+This is because you've already found a way to show your data and information in a simplified manner, and when designing the larger screens -all that's needed to be done is to re-position things and make it larger for desktop.

+This technique is one of many for designing for multiple screen sizes, but designing mobile-first is unarguably the most effective.

+The downside to designing on mobile is there's less canvas room if you're trying to be creative.
+So if you're designing a website with lots of fancy graphics and illustrations, it may be easier to display the fancier elements of your websites by designing on a larger canvas first.
+But we also must realize that the content and UX matters more than anything, including fancy illustrations and graphics.